logo for matrixlab-examples.com

 This program performs the matrix inversion of a square matrix step-by-step.
 The inversion is performed by a modified Gauss-Jordan elimination method.
 We start with an arbitrary square matrix and a same-size identity matrix (all the elements along its diagonal are 1).

-We expose a very naive method, just as was performed in the old-Basic- style.
-Naturally, Matlab has appropriate and fast instructions to perform matrix inversions, but we want to explain the Gauss-Jordan concept and show how nested loops and control flow work.
+We're exposing a very naive method, just as was performed in the old-Basic- style.
+Naturally, Matlab has appropriate and fast instructions to perform matrix inversions (as with 'inv' or '\', for example), but we want to explain the Gauss-Jordan concept and show how nested loops and control flow work.

 First, we develop a function like this (let's assume we save it as 'mat_inv2.m'):